thatsysadmin/knock/readme.md

 # Knock

-Convert ACSM files to PDF/EPUBs with one command on Linux ([and MacOS very soon](https://github.com/BentonEdmondson/knock/issues/58)).
+Convert ACSM files to PDF/EPUBs with one command on Linux.

 ![Demonstration of CLI usage](./assets/demo.png)